Alfresco/docs-activiti-enterprise/docs/modeling/forms/fields.md

 ### Hyperlink fields
 Hyperlink fields allow the form designer to expose a link that form fillers can click on whilst they are filling out a form.

+Hyperlink fields do not have the `Read-only` and `Placeholder` properties.

 The advanced properties for a hyperlink field are the following: